Music and Motion

 A great place to feel free!

-Music for Connection’s Music and Motion is an online version of Sing and Play, our FREE weekly dementia-friendly creative music session for people of all abilities, commissioned by NHS Brighton & Hove CCG from 2016, and delivered from 2020 as part of the Ageing Well partnership.
+Music for Connection’s Music and Motion is our FREE weekly dementia-friendly creative music session for people of all abilities, commissioned by NHS Brighton & Hove CCG from 2016, and delivered from 2020 as part of the Ageing Well partnership.

 We create an inclusive and supportive space for people living with dementia and their carers.
 The sessions are intentionally designed to improve cognition and dexterity, increase health and wellbeing, reduce social isolation and support people living with dementia and their carers to remain active in the community for longer.